• September 19, 2024

 • Risk Mitigation: By exchanging variable payments for a fixed rate, borrowers protect themselves from potential spikes in interest rates, which could otherwise lead to higher borrowing costs.

-See also Is Binance Registered with the FCA in the UK?
+See also Is Binance FCA Authorized as of 2023?

 Interest Rate Caps